jchang013/CZ2001/README.md

 	1. First open main.java with any code editor tool
 	2. Uncomment line 31, 33, 35, 37, 39, 46, 55, 64, 74, 84 and 94
 	3. The line should look something like: printArray(mergesort.desc);

+### CZ2001 Lab 4 Group 3 Source Code
+Contributors: Chang Jun Hao, Ngui Seng Yang, Chu Zhen Ting, Ang Wan Qi, Deane Looi

+#### Project
+Selected Project: Project 4B - Application of Breadth First Search to Flight Scheduling

+#### Details
+Refer to report

+#### Source Code
+1. To run the program first open up command prompt in the folder 'CZ2001 Lab 4 Group 3 Soruce Code' by changing directory or opening command prompt from the folder itself
+2. Compile the codes using: javac *.java
+3. Run the main.java java using: java main
+4. Program will prompt user to enter number of cities, for our testings, we have used 20, 40, 60, 80, 100
+5. Program will then prompt user to choose between random, max, or min number of non-stop flight enter 1, 2 or 3 as choice
+6. Program will then prompt user to enter source and destination cities enter from 0 to (n-1) as input for selecting the cities to be source or destination
+7. Program will then display shortest path from source to destination, total running time to calculate the shortest path and number of flights required
+8. Enter -1 to terminate program